jmhobbs/wp-to-11ty/README.md

 # Installation

+`wp-to-11ty` is built and tested on MacOS, but is written in Go and should be portable.

+## Release Binaries

+You can download a pre-built binary from the [releases page](https://github.com/jmhobbs/wp-to-11ty/releases).
+It's built for Mac, Windows and Linux, as amd64 and arm64 on each (where it makes sense)

 ## Go Install

-You can install `wp-to-11ty` with go.
-It currently requires version >= 1.20
+You can also use Gop to install `wp-to-11ty` if you have Go version >= 1.20 installed.

 ```
 $ go install github.com/jmhobbs/wp-to-11ty@latest
 go: downloading github.com/jmhobbs/wp-to-11ty v0.0.1
 ```

-## Release Binaries

-Additionally, you can use the [Releases](https://github.com/jmhobbs/wp-to-11ty/releases) binaries if they are available for your OS and architecture.

 # Usage